microsoft/fast/packages/web-components/fast-components/src/radio-group/radio-group.spec.md

 - `fast-radio-group`

 *Attributes:*
-- `selected-value` - allows user to set the initial radio selected within the group independent of value.
+- `value` - allows user to set the initial radio selected within the group independent of value.
 - `readonly`
   - If there is a selected radio button in the group it should be submitted with the form but none of the radio buttons should be editable.
 - `disabled`